Sherri Green, Ph.D., M.Dipl. Ac., MSW, LCSW

 Currently, Shawn is an Associate Professor of Religion at Appalachian State University who teaches about Chinese religions, Chinese medicine, global studies, religion and the body, and anthropology of religion.

 Michael Denbow, Ph.D., L.Ac.

 D. Michael Denbow, professor emeritus at Virginia Tech, received his B.S. and M.S. from the University of Maryland, and, in 1980, his Ph.D. in physiology from North Carolina State University.
 He retired after 38 years at Virginia Tech where he published over 230 papers, and taught courses including Anatomy and Physiology, Neurochemical Regulation, and Chinese Medicine.
 He has studied martial arts and tuina as a member of the North American Tang Shou Tao Association since the late 1980’s.
 In 2006, he became a certified instructor for Jin Shou Tuina through the American Organization for Bodywork Therapies of Asia (AOBTA®).
 He graduated from the Jung Tao School of Classical Chinese Medicine where he also taught Anatomy and Physiology and served as the Academic Dean.
 Since obtaining his acupuncture license, he has continued to emphasize tuina and acupuncture as his main modalities is his acupuncture clinic located in Blacksburg, Virginia.
-Dr. Denbow has taught grand rounds and anatomy and physiology and served as the academic dean at Jung Tao School, and is available to the school for guest lectures.
-He joined the Board of Directors in 2018, then Dr. Denbow served as interim president for Jung Tao School for almost two years, and returned to regular board service in 2022.
+Dr. Denbow has taught grand rounds and anatomy and physiology and served as the academic dean at Jung Tao School.
+He first joined the Board of Directors in 2018, then Dr. Denbow served as interim president for Jung Tao School for almost two years, and returned to regular board service in 2022.